 The Thorsmork Nature Reserve is a top Icelandic destination for both locals and visitors in love with nature and hiking.
-It is a remote valley with mountain ridge, glaciers and glacial rivers.
+It is a remote valley (in the Central Highlands) with mountain ridge, glaciers and glacial rivers.
 If you want to hike I recommend it, however if you are short on time I would not call it a must stop.

 Navigate back to the complete Iceland Travel Guide

 This article contains affiliate Links (info on the Disclosure page).
 If you purchase using my link, I get a commission at no extra cost to you.

 Thórsmörk is a Natural Reserve in South Iceland popular among locals and visitors for all the hiking possibilities.
 It is a valley surrounded by rugged mountains, closed by the glaciers of Tindfjallajökull and Eyjafjallajökull and crossed by impressive glacial rivers.

 Its situation gives it a warmer climate and protection, therefore the landscape is greener than in the rest of Iceland.
 Short and long hiking trail gives you beautiful views of the glaciers, volcanic landscape, sharp rocks and caves.